 Social and political choices

 So, the question still is: What is it that makes the Dutch happy?
-To get a handle on this society and at the same time understand why it is so hard for expats to carve themselves a social life here, you should know that Dutch society is organised in ‘pillars’ (zuilen).
+To get a handle on this society and at the same time understand why it is so hard for expats to carve themselves a social life here, you should know that Dutch society is organized in ‘pillars’ (zuilen).
 Originally, the ‘verzuiling‘ (to coin a new word, ‘pillarification’) was to do with religious denomination – belong to this church or that and you belong to such or so a social group.
 Broadcasting corporations were formed on the basis of religion – VPRO is protestant, KRO is catholic, EO is evangelist – and were allocated a share of the overall broadcast time on the public channels according to the numbers of their membership.

 Political parties, too, were mostly denominational but only became a force to be reckoned with in 1980, when they merged into the CDA (Christian Democratic Appeal).
-Ever since, in ‘my book’, politics, policies and legislation have represented the centre, the average, the mediocre.
+Ever since, in ‘my book’, politics, policies and legislation have represented the center, the average, the mediocre.

 Over time, the pillars have shifted towards divisions of educational and professional attainment.
 The Netherlands has had a highly selective education system since at least 1968 (the ‘Mammoth’ Education Act).
 Given that the number one factor for educational success is a high parental educational attainment level (or conversely, the number one risk factor for school failure is a low parental attainment level), it’s easy to see that the better-placed your parents are, the better you’ll do in the selection.